-In this guide, I’ll explain all the reasons your phone overheats and share step-by-step solutions that actually work on both Android and iPhone.
+This guide will cover all the reasons why your phone might be getting too hot and provide step-by-step fixes that work on both Android and iPhone.

 Is Phone Overheating Normal?